 Or, the situation could be that they never loved you to begin with and were just using you.
 I can tell you one thing for sure; a relationship doesn’t work without love on both sides of the equation.

 The best way to discern whether or not an action is being done in love is to ask yourself if you would treat them the way they are treating you?
 You also need to ask if their behavior hurts you?
 Does it make you experience negative feelings?
 Does it make you feel burdened?
-Love will never make you feel negative feelings.
+Loving behavior will never make you feel negative feelings.

 The way we perfect our love walk is to put ourselves in another person’s shoes and consider their feelings toward our actions or words.
 On the flip side, we can also step back from another person’s behavior and see what affect it has on our hearts.